Before I share some of the recipes I’ll be putting on my Thanksgiving menu, I’m going to ask you to indulge me for a second.

 I’ve never been shy about sharing my love of sweets.

-My daughter, Kylie, always requests my Grandmother’s cream cheese cherry delight recipe.
+My daughter, Kylie, always requests my Grandmother’s cherry cheesecake dessert.

 I usually make this the day before, so I’m not as stressed about getting another dessert ready on Thanksgiving day.